If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 This section is general background, not a dosing instruction for any individual.
 The right dose is a decision for a prescriber.

 Hydroxyzine comes as tablets, capsules, and a liquid.
 It can be taken on a regular schedule or as needed, depending on what a prescriber advises and what the anxiety calls for.
-Because the timing and pattern of use can vary, it is worth being clear with the prescriber about exactly how and when to take it.
+Some people use it only in the moment, when anxiety rises.
+Others take it on a fixed daily schedule, or at bedtime to support sleep.
+Because the timing and pattern of use can vary so much, it is worth being clear with the prescriber about exactly how and when to take it, and what to do if a dose does not seem to be enough.

 Missed doses and interactions

-A few interactions matter.
-Alcohol and other sedating medications add to the drowsiness hydroxyzine causes.
+Several interactions matter.
+Alcohol and other sedating medications, including opioid pain medicines, sleep aids, and benzodiazepines, add to the drowsiness hydroxyzine causes, and that combined sedation can affect breathing, alertness, and safety.
+Other medications with anticholinergic effects, such as some older antidepressants, certain bladder medications, and some other antihistamines, stack with hydroxyzine, which can make dry mouth, constipation, blurred vision, and confusion more likely.
 Medicines that affect the QT interval should be reviewed with a prescriber before hydroxyzine is started.
-Give every prescriber and pharmacist a full list of your medications and supplements, including over-the-counter ones.
+Give every prescriber and pharmacist a full list of your medications and supplements, including over-the-counter ones, so these combinations can be checked.

 Stopping and tapering

 Hydroxyzine does not cause dependence, and it does not cause a withdrawal syndrome.
 Because of that, it can generally be stopped without a taper.
 There is no need for the slow, careful step-down a benzodiazepine requires.
-Even so, any change is worth coordinating with a prescriber, so the reason and the timing can be thought through together.
+Even so, any change is worth coordinating with a prescriber, so the reason and the timing can be thought through together, and so the underlying anxiety is not left without a plan.

 Pregnancy and breastfeeding

 Hydroxyzine is generally avoided in pregnancy, and particularly in later pregnancy.
 This is an area where individual circumstances matter and the decision belongs with a clinician.
+Untreated anxiety carries its own weight during pregnancy, so the choice is rarely simple.
 Anyone who is pregnant, planning a pregnancy, or breastfeeding should talk it through with their prescriber, so the specific risks and benefits can be weighed for their situation.

 Cost and generic availability

 Hydroxyzine has been available as a generic for many years and is inexpensive.
 The brand name Vistaril and generic hydroxyzine contain the same active medication and work the same way.
-Most insurance plans cover it, and for people paying out of pocket, it is a low-cost option.
+Most insurance plans cover it, and for people paying out of pocket, it is among the lower-cost options for anxiety.

 Common questions

 How fast does hydroxyzine work?
 Relatively fast.
-The calming effect usually begins within about an hour of taking a dose.
+The calming effect usually begins within about 30 minutes to an hour of taking a dose.

 Is hydroxyzine addictive?
-No. Hydroxyzine does not cause dependence, and it does not cause cravings or compulsive use.
+No. It is not a controlled substance, it does not cause dependence, and it does not cause cravings or compulsive use.

 Can I take it as needed?
 Yes, often.
 Because it works within about an hour, it can be used as needed when anxiety rises, though the exact plan should come from a prescriber.

 Will it make me drowsy?
-Often, yes.
+Often, yes, especially at first.
 Drowsiness is the main side effect, and it is part of how the medication works.
+With regular use, many people find the drowsiness eases as the body adjusts.

 Questions to ask your prescriber